FAQ Settings

 • Legislative Branch: all permanent employees of the legislature and its service agencies, other than persons employed in clerical, secretarial, or similar positions.

 • Offices of the Governor and Lt.
-Governor: the administrative director of the state (i.e. the governor’s chief of staff), and assistants in the office of the governor and the lieutenant governor, other than persons employed in clerical, secretarial, or similar positions.
+Governor: all permanent employees in the offices of the governor and the lieutenant governor, other than persons employed in clerical, secretarial, or similar positions.

 • Department of Education (DOE): members of the Board of Education, the superintendent, deputy superintendent, assistant superintendents, complex area superintendents, the state librarian, and the special assistant to the state librarian.
 Other DOE filers may be required to file based on other categories.